We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you do have a central air conditioner but are worried about over-cooling or high energy bills, consider picking up a window or portable air conditioner.
+If you do have a central air conditioner but are worried about over-cooling or high energy bills, consider picking up a mini-split unit, or a window / portable air conditioner.

 While less powerful, these use less energy and focus the cooling in one part of your home.
 Ideal if you tend to spend most of your day in one room.
 Portable units can also be moved from the living space to the bedroom for a cool night’s sleep.